 Resilience strategies for small landholders Part 4: Duty of Care to animals

-This series of recorded webinars is focused on supporting small landholders during times of drought and the subsequent recovery processes.
+The Resilience strategies for small landholders recorded webinar series is focused on supporting small landholders during times of drought and the subsequent recovery processes.
 This is part 4 of a 5-part webinar series.

 In this session, Tracy Longhurst (Senior Project Officer, Biosecurity Queensland) discusses your obligations for ‘Duty of Care’ to your animals when faced with the challenges of dry conditions.